PabloJermin/Project_Nebula_Frontend/README.md

     ```
     pip install -r requirements.txt
     ```
-    all the required dependencies shall be installed in your virtual environment.
+    All the required dependencies shall be installed in your virtual environment.
-* Create your environment variable at the root of the folder with your database credentials using the format as `.env`
+* Create your environment variable file at the root of the folder with your database credentials using the format and save as `.env`
     ```
     DB_HOST='your_host_name'
     DB_PASSWORD='your_pasword'